alan2545/test2/README.md

 ###2010
 - Social media rises with the advent of sites such as myspace, facebook, twitter
-- e interactive Web 2.0 Internet-based applications.
-User-generated content, such as text posts or comments, digital photos or videos, and data generated through all online interactions, is the lifeblood of social media.
+- Social media are interactive nternet-based applications.
+User-generated content is the lifeblood of social media.

 ###The Future
 -AI